Tested Tips for turners

 " hole in its center.
 Next, I cut two saw kerfs at right angles to each other across the face of the disc.
 I applied adhesive-backed cork or sandpaper to the other side of the disc to give the disc a better "grip" on the end of the spindle.
 To use the disc, I flip a spindle end-for-end and insert the disc between my lathe's drive center and the spindle.
 Then, I sand the spindle smooth.

 --John Saggio, New York, N.Y.

-Starting about 2" from the center, I marked concentric circles at 1" intervals using a felt-tip marker, as shown in the inset drawing lower left.
+Starting about 2" from the center, I marked concentric circles at 1" intervals using a felt-tip marker, as shown in the inset drawing.
 The circles allow me to center bowls of different diameters on the foam-covered face of the plywood disc.